 #1: Subject matter experts use video to share how-to videos, best practices, FAQs and more

-#2: Sales teams use video to share sales demonstrations, role play videos, self-review videos and other nuanced communications
+#2: Sales teams use video to share sales demonstrations, role-play videos, self-review videos and other nuanced communications

-Sales strategy social learning videos range from role playing to how-tos to “understanding the buyer” reenactments.
+Sales strategy social learning videos range from role-playing to how-tos to “understanding the buyer” re-enactments.
 Video conveys the style and delivery, not just the substance, of the selling interaction.
 In addition, some sales teams have discovered that video isn’t just for training others — it can also be used to help improve oneself.
 Even experienced salespeople find ways to improve their effectiveness when they’re able to see themselves more objectively.

 #3: IT teams use video to communicate recent process changes and technological how-tos

 If there was ever a need for video how-tos, there was a need for IT-related video how-tos.
 Quick visual tutorials, complete with multi-screen capture and (for hardware-based processes) real-world demonstrations, are not only more effective than in-person tutorials — they’re easy to create.
 In the ever-changing field of technology, some employees are quicker to excel than others.
-Because videos can be stored in the video library and watched as many times as necessary, one-on-one review time is cut dramatically.
+Because videos can be stored in the video knowledge base and watched as many times as necessary, one-on-one review time is cut dramatically.

 #4: Learning and development teams gather best practice videos from long-term employees

 Curating internal knowledge doesn’t need to require spending months interviewing SMEs and creating full-length department training programs.
-Instead, with video development teams can give enable SMEs to capture FAQ and best practice videos themselves — then to share them with anyone who needs them.
+Instead, with video development teams can enable SMEs to capture FAQ and best practice videos themselves — then to share them with anyone who needs them.
 And with the right access controls, L&D teams can monitor the content that is shared and the audiences with whom it is shared, and with video metrics they can determine who views the videos and when and how long they did so.